Get ready to take the GMAT exam!

 Once you’re confident in your preparation timeline, book your GMAT exam date.
 Earlier bookings often give you the best choice of dates and locations (plus you can always reschedule if you're not quite ready).

-5. Send Your Scores
+5. Send your scores

 With the GMAT, you have the flexibility and control to review your score before sending it to schools.